 Act 3 of 1992 established the National Housing Fund (NHF).

-The 2.5% of monthly basic salary contribution qualify you to access the loan.
+The 2.5% of the monthly basic salary contribution qualifies you to access the loan.
 The pool of funds created by the contributors nationwide becomes available to any contributor to borrow from, after contributing for a minimum of six months.

-NHF housing loan are repaid on monthly installments from the income of the beneficiary.
+NHF housing loans are repaid in monthly installments from the income of the beneficiary.
 This mode of repayment has the advantage of being both affordable and convenient.

 Yes.
 A prospective applicant can liaise with a mortgage loan originator (e.g. PMB etc.) in Nigeria to process a loan application.

 The property can be located anywhere in Nigeria.
 The applicant must however provide acceptable title documents to the land.